michael-pittman/001-starter-kit/docs/guides/architecture.md

 ## Overview

 GeuseMaker uses a modular architecture designed for maintainability, scalability, and cost optimization.
-The system is built with bash 3.x compatibility for macOS development while supporting advanced Linux features in production.
+The system is compatible with bash 3.x+ for broad compatibility while providing enhanced features through our consolidated module system.

 ## System Architecture